Adobe-TCS/DoX-Installer-for-AEMaaCS/README.md

 - Update  **/dox/dox.installer/pom.xml**

   - Update the artifact id as per your application&#39;s naming conventions.
-  - Add AEM Maven repository credentials for the XML Documentation solution package.
+  - Add AEM Maven repository credentials for the AEM Guides solution package.
 These are shared in the welcome email.

 ![doxproperties.png](assets/doxproperties.png)

-- Add the XML Documentation solution module in the parent pom module section.
+- Add the AEM Guides solution module in the parent pom module section.

  ![modules.png](assets/modules.png)

-## [Optional] Overriding DoX OSGI Configurations
+## [Optional] Overriding Guides OSGI Configurations

 This is an optional configuration, which is required only if you have existing OSGi configurations that you want to retain.
 In case you do not have any OSGi configurations to override, then you have an option of deleting the dox/dox.config.override folder.